mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "Liffa already has advocate," said the magistrate.
 "Now please remove yourself from this place."

 Kipnu's hands dropped from my arms as he looked back at the magistrate with suspicious eyes.
 "Who?" he asked.
 The magistrate looked past him toward the window, and he turned around to look the same way.
 His eyes spotted Fajro's silhouette in a dark corner near the window, seeming to hide from view.
-"Come into the light," Kipnu demanded.
-"Show yourself."
+"You claim to advocate for Liffa," Kipnu said.
+"Then show yourself."

 The magistrate moved to stop Kipnu from advancing, but Fajro held his hands up calmly as he stepped into the light.
 "Kipnu," said Fajro.
 "Lovely to meet your acquaintence."